Dev-solder124/genAI/README.md

     │   ├── email (string)      - User's email from authentication
     │   ├── consent (boolean)   - True if user allows long-term memory storage │   ├── created_at (string) - ISO 8601 timestamp of account creation
-    │   └── updated_at (string) - ISO 8601 timestamp of last profile update
+    │   └── updated_at (string) - ISO 8601 timestamp of last interaction (for time-aware greetings)
     │
     └── memories (sub-collection) - Contains all significant memories for this user
         |